cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 Using the Python API
 ^^^^^^^^^^^^^^^^^^^^

-There are two ways that the same thing can be acheived within Python via the API.
+There are two ways that the same thing can be achieved within Python via the API.
 Both use the :func:`~cwinpy.heterodyne.heterodyne` function, which is just a wrapper to the :class:`~cwinpy.heterodyne.Heterodyne` class, but also runs the heterodyne via :meth:`~cwinpy.heterodyne.Heterodyne.heterodyne`.